open62541/open62541/doc/building.rst

 be visible in the cmake GUIs.

 **UA_ENABLE_TYPENAMES**
-   Add the type and member names to the UA_DataType structure **UA_ENABLE_GENERATE_NAMESPACE0**
+   Add the type and member names to the UA_DataType structure.
+Enabled by default.
+**UA_ENABLE_STATUSCODE_DESCRIPTIONS**
+   Compile the human-readable name of the StatusCodes into the binary.
+Enabled by default.
+**UA_ENABLE_GENERATE_NAMESPACE0**
    Generate and load UA XML Namespace 0 definition ``UA_GENERATE_NAMESPACE0_FILE`` is used to specify the file for NS0 generation from namespace0 folder.
 Default value is ``Opc.Ua.NodeSet2.xml``